syncfusion-content/flutter-docs/Flutter/pdf/working-with-attachments.md

 # Attachments in Flutter PDF

+The Syncfusion<sup>&reg;</sup>
-The Syncfusion Flutter PDF provides support for file attachments in PDF documents.
+  Flutter PDF provides support for file attachments in PDF documents.

 Attachments can contain any kind of file with detailed information.